HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/installation/install_config_cc_dam.md

             A `dx.dam.config.cors` config map setting is auto-generated and provides the ability for Cross Origin Resource Sharing across Content Composer and Digital Asset Management resources.

             In the Digital Experience 9.5 core deployment, the `dx.config.cors` setting is set in the DX configuration map.
-Reference the [Containerization Deployment](deployment.md) pages for additional details.
+Reference the [Kubernetes Deployment](../../../../deployment/install/container/index.md) pages for additional details.

             An additional self-provisioning volume is created for each of the HCL Digital Asset Management Persistence (Postgres) pods.
 The access mode of these self-provisioning persistent volumes must include `ReadWriteOnce`.
 If this volume is not present the images are lost and shows blank if/when the HCL Digital Asset Management library is restarted.